-In addition to the DUT Rules G17 and G23A(a)(4), students will only be allowed to register twice for any fourth level subject or module.
+In addition to the DUT Rules G17 and G23A (a) (4), students will only be allowed to register twice for any fourth level subject or module.

-In accordance with Rule G23A(a), the minimum duration for this programme will be I year of registered study and the maximum duration will be 2 years of registered study.
-Should a student interrupt their studies by more than three (3) years, the student will need to apply to the department for permission to re-register and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.
+In accordance with Rule G23A (a), the minimum duration for this programme will be 1 year of registered study and the maximum duration will be 2 years of registered study.

-8. MASTER OF APPLIED SCIENCE IN CHEMISTRY (MSCMSI) Purpose of Qualification
+9. MASTER OF APPLIED SCIENCE IN CHEMISTRY (MSCMSI)